 These procedures include transarterial embolization, transarterial chemoembolization, transarterial radioembolization, and thermal ablation.

 These methods are often performed sequentially over time to provide comprehensive and long-term treatment.

-Imaging & Interventional Specialists, we are leaders in interventional radiology and experts in minimally invasive advanced liver treatments.
+Imaging & Interventional Specialists, we are leaders in interventional radiology and experts in non-surgical advanced liver treatments.

 Our experienced board-certified specialists utilize world-class equipment and focus on providing the best outcomes for patients.